realmcu/HoneyGUI/doc/en/GUI-APP/LVGL/fwk_app_lvgl.md

 4. Choose the type of output image (C array/bin file).
 5. Click "Convert" to obtain the output file.

 The [LVGL Overview Images](https://docs.lvgl.io/8.3/overview/image.html) document provides detailed instructions on how to use image resources and the image conversion tool in LVGL, along with simple usage examples.
+To automatically build image resources generated as C arrays, place them under the directory `your HoneyGUI dir/gui_engine/example/screen_lvgl/assets/` directory.

 It's worth mentioning that when using the bin file as an image resource, the data in the bin file follows the format of `4 Byte header + data`.
 The `header` contains information such as `Color format`, `width`, and `height`.
 To construct a complete `lv_img_dsc_t` to describe the image, you can calculate the `data_size` using the information from the `header`.